-- 1. Log on with an administrator account to the cluster node.
-Start with the currently active node. - 2.
-Bring the SQL compliance Agent generic service for this SQL Server resource group offline. - 3.
-Run SQLCMInstall.
-EXE in the root of the installation kit. - 4.
-After completing the upgrade on a clustered environment, go to the SQL Compliance Manager install path.
-Unless you have specified a different path, the one by default is C:\Program Files\IDERA\SQLCompliance. - Run SQLcomplianceClusterSetup.EXE. - 6.
+- 5. Run SQLcomplianceClusterSetup.EXE. - 6.
 The installer displays a confirmation message.
 Click Yes if you want to upgrade the IDERA Cluster Configuration Console. - 7.
 Once the setup wizard launches, click the Next to complete the upgrade. - 8.
 After the upgrade completes, the Cluster Configuration Console automatically starts. - 9.
 When prompted, specify the directory location you want SQL compliance manager to use to store CLR trigger assemblies. - 10.
 In Windows Services, stop the SQL Compliance Manager Agent service and set the Startup type to Manual. - 11.
-Open Microsoft Failover Manager, right-click the SQL Compliance Manager Agent service, and select Propert - 12.
+Open Microsoft Failover Manager, right-click the SQL Compliance Manager Agent service, and select Properties. - 12.
 Go to the Registry Replication tab, set the Root Registry Key to Software\Idera\SQLCM, save the changes and close the Properties window. - 13.
 Right-click the SQL Compliance Manager Agent service and bring the generic service online.

-Upgrade to the latest SQL Compliance Manager version in a clustered environment
+4.1.5 Upgrade to the latest SQL Compliance Manager version in a clustered environment

-To upgrade SQL Compliance Manager 4.0 or later in a clustered environment using Windows Server 2003 or later, follow the steps bellow.
+To upgrade SQL Compliance Manager 4.0 or later in a clustered environment using Windows Server 2003 or later, follow the steps below.

-Be sure to back up your Repository and all databases and archives before upgrading SQL Compliance Manager.
+(i) Be sure to back up your Repository and all databases and archives before upgrading SQL Compliance Manager.